 - exact-second-derivatives-used,

 - bandsolver-preconditioned-cg-solver-used 5,

-- exact-cauchy-point-required,
+- exact-cauchy-point-required

 - infinity-norm-trust-region-used,

-• gradient-tolerance 1.0D-05.
+- gradient-tolerance 1.0D-05.

 We are deeply concerned with the reproducibility of the numerical results presented in this paper.
-For this reason, all the used codes are available by e-mail request to any of the authors, who are also available for discussing computational details.
+For this reason, all the used codes are available by e-mail request to any of the authors, who are also available to discuss computational details.

-All the experiments were run in a SPARCstation Sun Ultra 1, with an UltraSPARC 64 bits processor, 167-MHz clock and 128-MBytes of RAM memory.
+All the experiments were run in a SPARCstation Sun Ultra 1, with an Ultra-SPARC 64-bit processor, 167 MHz clock and 128 MBytes of RAM memory.
 SPG codes are in Fortran77 and were compiled with the optimization compiler option -O4.

-To complete the numerical insight on the behavior of SPG methods, we also ran the Projected Gradient Algorithm (PGA), which turns out to be identical to SPG1, with the initial choice of steplength $\alpha_k \equiv 1$.
-In this case we implemented both the monotone version of PGA, which corresponds to M = 1, and the nonmonotone one with M = 10.
-The convergence of the nonmonotone version is a particular case of our Theorem 2.1.
-The performance of the nonmonotone version of PGA, which is more efficient than the monotone version, is reported in Table 5.
+To complete the numerical insight into the behavior of SPG methods, we also ran the projected gradient algorithm (PGA), which turns out to be identical to SPG1, with the initial choice of steplength $\alpha_k \equiv 1$.
+In this case we implemented both the monotone version of PGA, which corresponds to M=1, and the nonmonotone one with M=10.
+The convergence of the nonmonotone version is a particular case of our Theorem 2.3.
+The performance of the nonmonotone version of PGA, which is more efficient than the monotone version, is reported in Table 2.